UserEngage/Android-SDK-Sample/README.md

 ```java
 UserCom.getInstance().sendEvent(myCustomEvent);
 ```
-UserComSDK will automatically add your user identifier and date time informations.
-In UserCom web panel your event will appearr as MyCustomEvent (classname)
+UserComSDK will automatically add your user identifier and date time information.
+In UserCom web panel your event will appear as MyCustomEvent (classname)

 #### Product events:
-Sending that event to User.com is as simple as:
+Sending such event to User.com is as simple as:
 ```java
 UserCom.getInstance().sendProductEvent("MY_PRODUCT_ID", ProductEventType.ADD_TO_CART, myParams);
 ```